-"Taxing jurisdiction" means a local government in Alaska that has a sales tax and is a member of the Alaska Remote Sellers Sales Tax Commission.
+"Taxing jurisdiction" means a local government in Alaska that has a sales tax-and is a member of the Alaska-Remote Sellers Sales Tax Commission.

 "Transferred electronically" means obtained by the purchaser by means other than tangible storage media.
+[Ord.
+20-03 § 2 (Att.), 2020.]

-4.30.020 Supplemental Definitions.
+4.30.020 Supplemental definitions.

-The Commission shall promulgate Supplemental Definitions that are incorporated into this Remote Seller Sales Tax Code.
-Supplemental Definitions are available at www.arsstc.org.
-Provisions of the Supplemental Definitions that are amended, deleted, or added prior to or after the effective date of the latest amendment to this chapter shall be applicable for purposes of this chapter on the effective date provided for such amendments, deletions, or additions, including retroactive provisions.
+For purposes of this Chapter, tThe Commission shall may promulgate supplemental definitions that are incorporated into this Remote Seller Sales Tax Code, provided they are not in conflict with or contrary to definitions set forth in the general sales tax ordinance of the member jurisdiction.
+Supplemental definitions are available at www.arsstc.org.
+Provisions of the supplemental definitions that are amended, deleted, or added prior to or after the effective date of the latest amendment to this chapter shall be applicable for purposes of this chapter on the effective date provided for such amendments, deletions, or additions, including retroactive provisions.
+[Ord.
+20-03 § 2 (Att.), 2020.]